MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/Manage/Configuring-Release-Management-in-System-Center-2016---Service-Manager.md

     2. On the **Workflow Information** page, in the **Name** box, type a name for the workflow.
 For example, type **Updated Release Records**.

     3. In the **Description** box, type a description of what the workflow does.
-For example, type **This workflow notifies the assigned\-to user and the created\-by user when release records are updated.**
+For example, type **This workflow notifies the assigned-to user and the created-by user when release records are updated.**

     4. In the **Check for events** list, select **When an object is created** or select **When an object is updated**, ensure that the **Enabled** check box is selected, and then click **Next**.